Got some project size specifications you need to abide by? You came to the right place!

-In the Inverters per Power Station (PS) section within the Electrical tab.
-We can define the number of primary and secondary inverters to install for each power station.
+In the Inverters per Power Station (PS) section within the Equipment tab, we can define the number of primary and secondary inverters to install for each power station.

 This will apply to most power stations, however, if the number of total inverters is not a multiple of the number of inverters defined in a power station, smaller power stations will be defined.
 These can be seen in detail in the documentation once the design has been generated.

-If we select the Specific Capacity option on the Electrical tab, we can define an AC power based on the power of the 2 inverters and the number of inverters.
+If we select the Specific Capacity option on the Layout tab, we can define an AC power based on the power of the primary and secondary inverters and the total number of inverters.

 Power limitation at the delivery point

 What if I want to define a power limitation in my PV plant instead of reducing the installed capacity?
-In pvDesign, you can set a power limitation at the delivery point, by enabling the following option in the Energy tab and specifying the active power limit.
+In pvDesign, you can set a power limitation at the delivery point, by enabling the option in the Layout tab (Power Requirements) and specifying the active power limit.